Andrea-Suardi/Airbnb-Project/LOGBOOK.md

 ## QUALI ANNI?
-- Idea is that i predict future average review score and then i look at future data to see how much error i made
+- Idea is that i predict future average review score and then i look at future data to see how much error i made (prospective evaluation)

 ## My CHOICE